ICARS Project Risk Management Policy

 3. Scope

-This policy forms part of the ICARS project framework and applies to all activities and processes within and across with ICARS demonstration projects and other project-related activities.
+This policy forms part of the ICARS project framework and applies to all activities and processes within and across ICARS Implementation and Intervention Research projects and other project-related activities.

 4. Definition/ explanation